 - Since 2018, JHF has funded and implemented quality improvement training and coaching in its application to an organizational development culture for management and frontline staff at the Jewish Community Center, leading to creation of their first Quality Improvement Committee and enhanced organizational development culture.

 - Additional special grants:

-- Introducing regional improvement collaborative to Israel: JHF President & CEO Karen Wolk Feinstein, PhD, introduced the role of regional players in health care by presenting, “The Role of a Regional Initiative in Health Policy, USA,” at the Fourth International Jerusalem Conference on Health Policy in December 2009.
+- Introduced regional improvement collaborative to Israel: JHF President & CEO Karen Wolk Feinstein, PhD, introduced the role of regional players in health care at the Fourth International Jerusalem Conference on Health Policy in December 2009.
 The presentation later became a chapter in the publication, Accountability and Responsibility in Health Care: Issues in Addressing an Emerging Global Challenge, edited by Bruce Rosen, Avi Israeli, and Stephen Shortell.

-- Challenging Israel to eliminate waste and errors: In November 2011, Dr. Feinstein delivered the keynote address, “Can Industrial Engineering Perfect Patient Care?” at the Israel Society for Quality in Health Care’s annual conference, Israel’s largest annual healthcare conference.
+- Challenged Israel to eliminate waste and errors: In November 2011, Dr. Feinstein delivered the keynote address, “Can Industrial Engineering Perfect Patient Care?” at the Israel Society for Quality in Health Care’s annual conference, Israel’s largest annual healthcare conference.

 - Documented the fruits of international collaboration: JHF’s quality improvement relationship with Clalit was summarized in a JHF Branches publication, Cross-National Learning: The Ongoing Israel Quality Partnership